flux-iac/tofu-controller/docs/use-tf-controller/with-tf-runner-exposed-using-hostname-subdomain.md

 }
 ```

-> [!IMPORTANT]
-> The gRPC communication between TF-controller and Runner's pod is secured with mTLS.
+IMPORTANT: The gRPC communication between TF-controller and Runner's pod is secured with mTLS.
 TF-controller generates a valid wildcard TLS certificate for `*.<namespace>.pod.<cluster-domain>` hosts on the Runner's namespace.
 The Runner's pod present this certificate during TLS handshake with TF-controller.

 ## Hostname/Subdomain Runner DNS resolution